GilbertMena/li3_rest/README.md

 If version is ommitted from the resource request, it will parse all the method/action names and execute the latest version (highest version number).

+The last thing to note is that the version number is passed as the `version` parameter.
+If only the default method name is used, the version is passed as the number zero.
+Otherwise it matches the determined version.

+###### For example:

+Suppose you have two actions defined.
+One called `show` and another `show_1_1`.
+You then receive a request that matches the show action without any version defined, the version number will be automatically determined to be `1.1` and `show_1_1` will be executed.

 ### Linked models

 If you want to create routes using linked models.
 You can add the following to `app/config/routes.php`: